Spreading of droplets under various gravitational accelerations: Results

-Two material classes were used for the experiments.
-Shadowgraphy and \gls{piv} were performed on aqueous dispersions of Carbopol.
-These are widely studied viscoplastic yield-stress fluids with well characterized bulk rheology.
-The carbopol dispersions were prepared from a master batch by dilution into five different concentrations, providing fluids with different yield stresses.
-The specific parameters are given in Table~\ref{tab:parameters_carbopol}.
+Carbopol aqueous solutions are widely studied as model viscoplastic fluids with well characterized bulk rheology (see among others Refs.~\cite{Jalaal2020a, bonn2017yield, frigaard2019simple, jalaal2019viscoplastic, Martouzet2021}).
+The solutions are prepared from a master batch (\gls{paa} from Sigma Aldrich mixed in MilliQ water), diluted into six different concentrations, providing fluids with yield stresses $\tau_0 \in [ \SI{6.5}{\pascal} , \, \SI{55}{\pascal} ]$.
+The mixing procedure is detailed in supplementary material (Sec.~\ref{sec:carbopol_protocol}).

+The specific parameters of the six solutions are given in Table~\ref{tab:parameters_carbopol}; the rheological properties of the fluids were obtained using an Anton Paar rheometer (MCR 502).
+Shear rheology (varying the shear rate within $[\SI{0.01}{\per\second}, \, \SI{1000}{\per\second} ]$ were performed and the values of yield stress were obtained by fitting a Herschel-Bulkley fit through the flow curve data (Tab.~\ref{tab:parameters_carbopol}).